 The oil crisis of 1973 created a sudden, huge demand for fuel-efficient vehicles in the U.S. — and the Civic was the right car at the right time.
 Honda’s tiny 2-door was very basic, equipped with an AM radio, disc brakes, a heater and reclining bucket seats.
 The Civic’s 1169-cc engine produced 50 horsepower but could deliver 40 mpg on the highway.
 A 4-speed manual or a 2-speed “Hondamatic” automatic transmission were available.

 The Civic has changed considerably since 1973, although it’s still best known as a fuel-efficient everyday driver.
 One of the best-selling passenger cars in America, the tenth generation Civic debuted as a 2016 model in sedan and coupe versions with fresh styling, improved aerodynamics, new vehicle architecture, a more spacious interior and two new engines.
 Fuel economy is impressive — rated as high as 42 mpg with a new 2.0-liter turbocharged powerplant.
 Standard features include a 5-inch color LCD screen, a multi-angle rearview camera, a capless fuel filler, and Bluetooth HandsFreeLink and streaming audio.
-The Honda Civic Hatchback joined the lineup for 2017 and the 2017 Honda Civic Si Coupe and Sedan both went on sale in May 2017, powered by a high-torque turbocharged 1.5-liter engine that produces 205 horsepower and 192 lb-ft of torque.
-The highly anticipated Civic Type R with a turbocharged 2.0-liter engine putting out more than 300 horsepower will be coming to the U.S. later this year.
+The highly anticipated Civic Type R with a turbocharged 2.0-liter engine putting out more than 300 horsepower joined the lineup as the fastest, most powerful production Civic ever sold in America.

 1989 Hyundai Sonata